Information for future undergraduates

 Value: $10,000 over 2-3 years

 Details: Rural Sustainability Scholarships are designed to financially support students coming from a non-metro area that may have considered undertaking a University degree financially unattainable.

 This is a three-year scholarship, available to students from a rural or remote area, with a passion for sustainability in natural and agriculture systems, including the areas of carbon, water and food security.
 Preference will be given to those who are demonstrate that they meet financial hardship criteria.
 Applicants must demonstrate that they are eligible for this award and will be required to supply a written statement supporting their passion for sustainability.
 Applicants may also be invited to attend a scholarship interview.
 Value: $10,000 over three years.

 To apply, please complete the UAC Equity Scholarship application form, available on the UAC Website here.
 On time applications close on 30th September.

-Should you decide to take the scholarship as a residential bursary, the scholarship is paid at the rate of $5,000 per annum for two years directly to the College to be directed to your account.
-Please note that costs vary from college to college and this residential bursary, while it can be directed toward your accommodation costs, is unlikely to cover the full annual cost.
+Please note that costs vary from college to college and this scholarship, is unlikely to cover the full annual cost.
 The balance of the fees will be the responsibility of the student.
 All accommodation enquiries should be directed to the College of your choice.

 Environmental Sustainability Scholarships (Undergraduate)